modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Mist Keyboard talking Points.md

 Now my PCB should be protected from most common electrical issues and I know they definitely did a better job of it than I would have, so WIN WIN.

+So after placing the display, routing everything together, doing a little clean up and finalizing the board outline, I'm finally ready to order my PCB, and there's no better way to do it than with today's video sponsor PCBWay.